-The scheme rules define a 'child' as a person's:
+The scheme rules define a "child" as a person's:

 - Biological child

 - Stepchild

 - Legally adopted child

-- Child, who is under the age of 21 years, who has been placed in the custody of the member or their spouse or partner, according to an order of the court or another competent authority, prior to the age of 18.
+- Child, who is under the age of 21 years, who has been placed in the custody of the member or their spouse or partner, according to an order of the court or another competent authority, before the age of 18.

-The Scheme rules define a 'child dependant' as the child of a member or adult dependant, admitted as a child dependant according to the Scheme rules.
+The Scheme rules define a "child dependant" as the child of a member or adult dependant, admitted as a child dependant according to the Scheme rules.

-The Scheme allows members to register their newborn free of underwriting if:
+The Scheme allows members to register their newborn child free of underwriting if

-- The member registers the newborn within three months of birth - The cover start date is the same as the newborn baby's date of birth.
+• The member registers the newborn child within three months of birth.
+The cover start date is then the same as the newborn baby's date of birth.

-We recommend that members register their newborn as soon as possible after birth.
-The longer members wait to add their newborn, the higher the risk of not having immediate cover.
+We recommend that members register their newborn children as soon as possible after birth.
+The longer members wait to add a newborn, the higher the risk of not having immediate cover.
 When members register their newborn on the Scheme within one month of the baby's birth:

-- The newborn dependant will have immediate access to healthcare benefits offered on the health plan. - The member's contributions will be up to date, so they don't have to worry about having to pay arrear - contributions when they do register their baby.
+- The newborn dependant will have immediate access to healthcare benefits offered on the health plan. - The member's contributions will be up to date, so they do not have to worry about paying arrear contributions when registering their baby.

-Please note: We need the newborn's ID number, and may need a copy of the birth certificate, to add the child to the membership.
+Please note: We need the newborn's ID number, and may need a copy of the birth certificate to add the child to the membership.

-Adding adopted children to an existing Scheme membership
+Adding adopted children to an existing Scheme membership Adopted newborn

-Adopted newborn

-- If the adoption is still in progress but we have received the Scheme affidavits completed by the main member and the social worker within three months of the baby's birth, then we can add the baby from their date of birth without underwriting. - If the adoption is final and the member submits legal proof, we can add the baby without underwriting from their date of birth.
+- If the adoption is still in progress but we have received the Scheme affidavits completed by the main member and the social worker within three months of the baby's birth, then we can add the baby from their date of birth without underwriting. - If the adoption is final and the member submits legal proof, we can add the baby without underwriting from their date - of birth.
 This only applies if we receive the application within three months of the baby's birth.